About MTR

 Our intention is to focus our teacher placement within specific MTR partner schools that serve students within identified partner neighborhoods.

 This intentional focus will increase the access to high-potential, residency-trained teachers for children in MTR partner schools.
-Now in our 14th year, MTR currently has 287 residents, graduates, and alumni teaching and leading primarily within partner schools that serve five partner neighborhoods.
+Now in our 18th year, MTR currently has 287 residents, graduates, and alumni teaching and leading primarily within partner schools that serve seven partner neighborhoods.

 Resident preferences are taken into account in the graduate placement process, and the central goal is ensuring that principals in partner neighborhoods always have a pool of high-quality teacher applicants.
 By working carefully on the initial placement of graduates, MTR seeks to find a good fit for the graduate and requires graduates to work for three consecutive years within a partner school.